agombolay/ribose-map/ribose-seq/scripts/installSoftware.md

 cd samtools-1.3.1/
 ```
 &nbsp;
-4. Execute commands outlined in Makefile
+4. Execute commands outlined in the Makefile
 ```
 make
 ```